 The total OPEB liability is the sum of amounts needed to pay for the OPEB benefits earned by each participant as of the date of the actuarial valuation.
+The total OPEB liability is the sum of amounts needed to pay for the OPEB benefits earned by each participant as of the date of the actuarial valuation.
 A liability exists because the employers participating in the OPEB plan have committed to providing the benefit at some point in the future.
 The calculation of the total OPEB liability is complex and includes various actuarial assumptions and calculations, such as:

-- a projection of future benefit payments for active and retired participants and their beneficiaries based upon the current terms of the plan; - a discount of those payments to their present value, which is the amount of funds needed currently to provide the projected payments in the future; and - an allocation of the present value of benefit payments over past, present, and future periods of employee service.
+a projection of future benefit payments for active and retired participants and their beneficiaries based upon the current terms of the plan;

+- a discount of those payments to their present value, which is the amount of funds needed currently to provide the projected payments in the future; and - an allocation of the present value of benefit payments over past, present, and future periods of employee service.

-ETF's actuaries performed actuarial valuations as of January 1, 2019, and adjusted for changes such as interest earned, contributions paid, and benefits paid during 2019 to determine the total OPEB liability for the State Retiree Life Insurance program and for the Local Retiree Life Insurance program as of December 31, 2019.
-Based on these valuations, the total OPEB liability for the State Retiree Life Insurance program was \$1.0 billion as of December 31, 2019, and the total OPEB liability for the Local Retiree Life Insurance program was \$682.2 million as of December 31, 2019.
+As of December 31, 2021, the total OPEB liability was \$1.3 billion for the State Retiree Life Insurance program and \$839.2 million for the Local Retiree Life Insurance program.
+ETF's actuaries performed actuarial valuations as of January 1, 2021, and adjusted for changes such as interest earned, contributions paid, and benefits paid during 2021 to determine the total OPEB liability for the State Retiree Life Insurance program and for the Local Retiree Life Insurance program as of December 31, 2021.
+Based on these valuations, the total OPEB liability for the State Retiree Life Insurance program was \$1.3 billion as of December 31, 2021, and the total OPEB liability for the Local Retiree Life Insurance program was \$839.2 million as of December 31, 2021.

 The discount rate is a critical factor in calculating the total OPEB liability, and it can have a significant effect on the amount of the total OPEB liability.
 The discount rate, or interest rate, used to calculate the present value of projected benefit payments is specifically defined under the accounting standards.
 Because the assets accumulated for the State Retiree Life Insurance program and the Local Retiree Life Insurance program are projected to be insufficient to make all projected future benefit payments of current active and retired eligible employees, ETF was required to use a blended discount rate in calculating the total OPEB liability for each program.
-The long-term expected rate of return of 4.25 percent was blended with the municipal bond rate of 2.74 percent as of December 31, 2019, using the Bond Buyer GO 20-Bond Municipal Bond Index.
-The blended discount rate for the State Retiree Life Insurance program was 2.84 percent, and the blended discount rate for the Local Retiree Life Insurance program was 2.87 percent.
-As a result, the OPEB liability calculated for each program is larger than if the long-term expected rate of return of 4.25 percent was used.
+The long-term expected rate-of-return of 4.25 percent was blended with the municipal bond rate of 2.06 percent as of December 31, 2021, using the Bond Buyer GO 20-Bond Municipal Bond Index.
+The blended discount rate for the State Retiree Life Insurance program was 2.15 percent, and the blended discount rate for the Local Retiree Life Insurance program was 2.17 percent.
+As a result, the OPEB liability calculated for each program is larger than if the long-term expected rate-of-return of 4.25 percent was used.